Home / Real estate news / How to find out how much a home has sold for

 How do I find out what price a house has sold for?

 The Land Register of Quebec contains information on real estate transactions, including sale prices.
-You can access this information online, but there may be a charge for full details.
+You can access this information online, but there is a charge to access full details.

 What is the Infolot tool?